Cochiti Dam

-The Cochiti Dam is an earthen fill dam located on the Rio Grande in Sandoval County, New Mexico, approximately 50 mi north of Albuquerque, New Mexico, in the United States.
+Cochiti Dam is an earthen fill dam located on the Rio Grande in Sandoval County, New Mexico, approximately 50 mi north of Albuquerque, New Mexico, in the United States.
 It also impounds the Santa Fe River.
 By volume of material, it is the 23rd largest dam in the world at 62,849,000 yd^{3} (48,052,000 m^{3}) of material, one of the ten largest such dams in the United States, and the eleventh largest such dam in the world.
 Cochiti Dam is one of the four United States Army Corps of Engineers projects for flood and sediment control on the Rio Grande system, operating in conjunction with Abiquiu Dam, Galisteo Dam and Jemez Canyon Dam.